aeriaframework/docs/backend/define-collection.md

 # defineCollection

 Provides type-safety for [`Collection`](/backend/collection.md) definition.
 The function accepts only one argument, which is the structure of the collection enclosed in a lambda function.
-The return of the function is this lambda function as it is, without any mutations.

 ## Usage